mycaule/mycaule/README.md

 ### Thank you for being here 👋

-Here are some books recommendations for 2020
+Here are some of the great books on my bookshelf for 2020:

 <div align="center">
   <a href="https://www.goodreads.com/book/show/15997149-homo-economicus-proph-te-gar-des-temps-nouveaux"><img src="https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1359840919l/15997149.jpg" width=100 alt="Cohen"/></a>